Getting Your First Facial? Here’s What to Expect

 What is a vampire facial?

 If facial rejuvenation is your end goal, you may want to put this highly sought-after facial on your radar.
 Formally known as platelet-rich plasma (PRP) facial, the vampire facial involves blood being drawn from the skin and then reapplied back onto the face, coupled with microneedling or microdermabrasion.

 The process is indeed bloody, but the benefits are aplenty.
 Turns out, your platelet-rich plasma contains growth factors that can stimulate the growth of collagen and healthy skin cells, which help improve the look of the skin.
 “People like it because it’s more natural, using only self-proteins to help correct the skin,” Dr. Engelman says.

 Here’s how it works: The treatment begins with the skin being cleansed with SkinCeuticals Gentle Cleanser, which removes makeup, before deep cleansing with SkinCeuticals Simply Clean.
 Following cleanser, you’ll then experience the HydraFacial signature treatment.
-After the signature treatment comes a 5 to 10-minute dual tightening and soothing mask using the brand’s Vitamin C Firming Masque, Equalizing Toner, and PhytoCorrective Gel.
-As the last step of the treatment, C E Ferulic is layered underneath Triple Lipid Restore 2:4:2 and Physical Fusion SPF 50 is applied all over the face, neck, and chest.
+After the signature treatment comes a 5- to 10-minute dual tightening and soothing mask using the brand’s Vitamin C Firming Masque (available for professional use only), Equalizing Toner and PhytoCorrective Gel.
+As the last step of the treatment, C E Ferulic is layered underneath Triple Lipid Restore 2:4:2 and Physical Fusion SPF 50 is applied all over the face, neck and chest.
 If you wish, you can opt for further customization with a HydraFacial booster.

 Here’s what it looks like in motion: